KHajduk00/CLI-Mate/README.md

 ## Usage

-Run the script using Python:
+Once installed, you can use CLI-mate from anywhere with these commands:

 ```
-python app.py
+# Show current weather (single update)
+cli-mate

+# Enable live updates
+cli-mate -l

+# Change update interval to 30 seconds
+cli-mate -l -i 30

+# Check weather in a different city
+cli-mate -c "Paris"

+# Show help
+cli-mate -h
 ```

-The application will start displaying the current time and updating weather and air quality information every minute.
+The application will start displaying the current time and updating weather and air quality information every hour when using cli-mate -l.

 ## Note